Upload a File

 Summary

 Upload a file to your site.
 The authenticated user must have write permissions.
-If you provide a folder path that does not exist, it will be created automatically.
+If you provide a folder path that does not exist, the API creates it automatically.

-Uploads are atomic; it is not possible resume an interrupted upload.
+Uploads are atomic.
+You cannot resume an interrupted upload.

-In order to upload a file using the v1.2 legacy ExaVault API, it was originally necessary to first use the getFileUploadUrl function to generate a target URL, and legacy code may still use that function.
+The v1.2 legacy ExaVault API originally required calling getFileUploadUrl first to generate a target URL, and legacy code may still use that function.

 Endpoint